 Bears that become accustomed to “free meals” from trash, pet food, or other unnatural sources will continue to come back and become increasingly bolder around people.
 This boldness can result in more determined bears that pose a threat to people and property, at which point these bears may need to be removed from the area.
-In the last 20 years, 51 black bears have been relocated away from Big Sky and 16 were lethally removed.
+In the last 20 years, over 50 black bears have been relocated away from Big Sky and 16 were lethally removed.

 What are we doing to help?

 In 2013, a locally-led bear stewardship committee, Bear Smart Big Sky, was established to change the trends in conflicts and, WCS facilitates the council.
 The Council reduces bear access to unnatural attractants by building an informed community that understands their role in preventing conflicts.
 To ensure that information and tools are being used, we are also introducing a bear smart certification process for homeowners associations, subdivisions, and new construction sites.

 Through the efforts of BSBS, over 75% of Big Sky residents are using bear resistant trash cans, which is more than a 50% increase since the program began.
 Thanks to consistent outreach programs and the bear education trailer, more than 2,000 people understand the actions they can take to reduce attractants and how to use bear spray.
 Together, we are engaging and informing the public that knows how to keep themselves safe and bears wild as human populations grow and bears recover and expand.